cobbettn/cobbettn.github.io/README.md

 [ncobbett.com](https://www.ncobbett.com)

-Deploys are through github actions when commits are made to main branch
+Deploys when changes are made to main branch

 Todo: